 Don’t let earwax or skin cells build up on the hearing aid.
 Clean it according to the manufacturer’s instructions.

 Taking simple steps like these will improve the life and function of your hearing aid.

 8. Not Having Spare Batteries

 New hearing aid wearers often learn this lesson at the worst times.
-You’re at your granddaughter’s piano recital.
-Your batteries die without warning.
-You’re traveling to work on a rainy day, and the hearing aid stops working.
+At the critical moment of your favorite show when you find out who did it… Your batteries die without warning.

 Like many electronic devices, battery life varies depending on how you use it and the outside environment.
 Always keep an extra set of batteries nearby, even if you just replaced them.
 Don’t miss out on something special because of an unpredictable battery.